Today's Liturgical colour is purple Monday of the 3rd Week of Advent

 • Where in my life am I avoiding an honest answer because it might ask me to change?

-• Whose voice really guides my decisions, especially when they affect others who are more vulnerable than I am?
+• Whose voice really guides my decisions, especially when others are affected by them?

 • What small step can I take this week to walk more faithfully in the way God is gently showing me?